-A centrifuge for Marine Diesel Oil (MDO) is not a must, but if it is decided to install one on board, the capacity should be based on the above recommendation, or it should be a centrifuge of the same size as that for lubricating oil.
+A centrifuge for Marine Diesel Oil (MDO) is not a must.
+However, MAN Diesel recommends that at least one of the HFO purifiers can also treat MDO.

+If it is decided after all to install an individual purifier for MDO on board, the capacity should be based on the above recommendation, or it should be a centrifuge of the same size as that for HFO.